Good day, folks.

 I thought I would share one of my recent acquisitions, one that I am quite delighted with actually.
 When I keep a lookout for vintage Lambsfoot examples, I generally pass over those with lots of blade wear.
 However, one caught my eye that I could not ignore.
 It is a Lambsfoot blade on a frame that I have come to favor and am intrigued by in an academic sense.
 Interestingly, the medium sized "coke bottle" frame did not seem to be as popular as its larger brother but unlike the large folding hunters that used this frame, there are examples of Europe-made medium sided "coke bottle" jacks - or, unequal end swell center jacks.
 I won't muddy the thread further with my "coke bottle" enthusiasm (I'll add more in my thread on that) but I did want to share this somewhat unique Lambsfoot I found.

-old horn synthetic covers are in quite good condition.
-No serious cracks, chips or even much shrinkage - there is a bit of separation/gaps at the bolsters but I see the same with natural materials on older knives too.
+The old horn is in quite good condition.
+No serious cracks, chips or even much shrinkage - there is a bit of separation/gaps at the bolsters but I see the same with bone and wood on older knives too.
 Steel bolsters, pins, and liners (I wish more cutlers would do that these days).

 Unfortunately, the blade has been quite abused by a grinder - to a point that I would have passed this one by had the frame not captured my interest.
 That said, with some tuning of the edge, I think it will make a very serviceable knife.
 The action is splendid, no wobble, and it snaps like the best of them.